 • Don’t leave your vehicle running and unattended.

-• Always remove your keys from the ignition, and avoid keeping a spare key anywhere near your vehicle.
+• Always remove your keys from the ignition, and avoid keeping a spare key anywhere near your car.

 • Park in well-illuminated areas.

-• Use a visible or audible deterrent device, including a car alarm, steering column collar, steering wheel/brake pedal lock, wheel locks, window etching, micro dot marking, and theft deterrent stickers.
+• Use a visible or audible deterrent device, such as a car alarm, steering column collar, steering wheel/brake pedal lock, wheel locks, window etching, micro dot marking or theft deterrent stickers.

 • Employ a vehicle immobilizer, such as a smart key, kill switch, starter/ignition/fuel disabler, fuse cutoff, and wireless ignition authentication.